OmarElSiwy/mEEting/README.md

 ## Contributing

-We welcome contributions from the community to make mEEting even better.
+We welcome contributions from the community to make <span style="font-weight: bold;">mEEting</span> even better.
 If you'd like to contribute, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ---